Sakura and Snow

 For Seishirou, there was no one else.

-"Would you deny me this?"
-Subaru pressed gently, at last.
+"Would you deny me the chance to resolve this?"
+Subaru pressed, at last.

 "No." Though choked, the word was honest.
-Despite the fierce stubbornness that he sometimes showed, this was Kamui's true nature: a generous heart, a loving heart, a heart more than capable of sacrifice.
-Kamui would give him freedom...and even as that realization winged through Subaru, carried by every breath and every beat of his heart, he gazed into Kamui's face and discovered that, for him, the price was after all too high.
+Despite the fierce, defensive stubbornness that he sometimes showed the world, this was Kamui's true nature: a generous and loving heart, a heart more than capable of sacrifice.
+Kamui would give him his freedom--and even as that realization winged through Subaru, a soaring flight of relief and release, he gazed into Kamui's face and discovered that, for him, the price was after all too high.

 He squeezed Kamui's hands and waited for Kamui to look at him once more.

-The words were said almost without thought, in that flash of instinct which was his nature, and then, once they were spoken and the promise made, it was as though once-solid walls around him began to crumble away.
+The words were said almost without thought, in a flash of instinct, and then, once they were spoken and the promise made, it was as if once-solid walls around him began to crumble away.
 He could see...in the stillness of balancing between those two needs, trying to give himself to both, he suddenly grasped what had been eluding him: that for him, divided as he was, this was the best hope of peace.
-To live between those two worlds, in that place of tension, and to find his own form of harmony there, moving with the flow and ebb....
-He saw in a single blinding vision what he had always been and what he had been going toward, the shape and pattern of his entire life.
+To live between those two worlds, in that place of tension, and to find his own form of harmony there, moving with the flow and ebb...he saw in a single blinding vision what he had always been and what he had been going toward, the shape and pattern of his entire life.
 He saw what he could do to heal and what was not his to do, and then he saw the price--

 But until then, the chance for so much happiness.

 Could he do it?
 Was he strong enough to live like that, and for the promise of that end?
-He could feel the answer flood him with its steady power...a simple and inexorable yes.
-He gave himself up to that luminous assurance, letting himself fall as he'd always fallen--but attentively this time, and with the hope of that one most particular wish--and in that moment of surrender he found the answer he'd been seeking all along.
-That there was a place, a brief and jewellike instant that could be his, marked off by conflicting necessities...and that it could be enough.../enough,/ and with that thought a sense of liberation, a feeling of such joy....
+The answer flooded him, luminous and absolute: a simple and inexorable yes.
+He gave himself up to that assurance, falling as he'd always fallen, but attentively this time, with the hope of that one most particular wish, and in that moment of surrender he found the answer he'd been seeking all along.
+That there was a place, a brief and jewellike instant that could be his, marked off by conflicting necessities, and that it could be enough--enough, and with that thought a sense of liberation, a feeling of such joy....

 "Subaru...?"

-Slowly he came back to himself, still carrying that conviction, that soaring sense of rightness and of grace.
-There was sorrow there as well--now and always, there would be that sadness--but somehow it only sweetened the happiness that he felt and made the fact of his feeling it sharper and more dear.
-Glancing up at Kamui, he noticed a change in the young man's expression, its somberness dimly lightened by a curious surprise.
+Slowly he came back to himself, still with that conviction, that soaring sense of rightness and grace.
+There was sorrow too--now and always, there would be that sadness--but somehow it only sweetened the happiness that he felt and made the fact of his feeling it sharper and more dear.
+Glancing at Kamui, he noticed a change in the young man's expression, its somberness dimly lightened by surprise.
 "What is it?"
-Subaru asked, and Kamui jumped and flushed, looking more than a little bit embarrassed.
+Subaru asked, and Kamui jumped and flushed, looking more than a bit embarrassed.

-Was it true he'd never really smiled at Kamui?
-Subaru thought about it, then caught the Dragon's gaze once more.
-He smiled again wholeheartedly, this time just for Kamui, because it probably was so--and it was a sad thing, to have been unable for such a long time to give something so small and simple, and yet so healing.
+Had he really never smiled at Kamui?
+Subaru thought about it, then caught Kamui's gaze once more.
+He smiled again wholeheartedly, this time just for Kamui, because it probably was true--and it was a sad thing, to have been unable for such a long time to give something so small and simple, and yet so healing.

-"You're not alone," Subaru murmured.
-"You have friends, people who care about you--" /who would die for you,/ he almost added, but it was not something that would comfort Kamui, "--people who will never leave.
-If I were different, if my past had been different, then I would stay too...but I can't.
+"You're not alone," Subaru said.
+"You have friends, people who care about you," who would die for you, he almost added, but it wasn't something that would comfort Kamui, "people who will never leave.
+If I were different, if my past had been different, then I'd stay too...but I can't.
 I have to go."
-Sorrow drifted down on him like the falling of soft things, the delicate weight of flower petals, or of snow.
-He closed his eyes briefly, then opened them, gazing soberly at the Dragon of Heaven.
-"Everything I have to give is yours, everything but this....
-Kamui, I can't be other than I am--not even for you, whom I love.
+Sorrow drifted down over him like the falling of soft things, the delicate weight of flower petals, or of snow.
+He closed his eyes briefly, then opened them to gaze soberly at Kamui.
+"Everything I have to give is yours, everything but this.
+Kamui, I can't be something other than I am--not even for you, whom I love.
 I'm sorry."

 Kamui ducked his head at that, his hair falling forward to hide his eyes.
-Subaru could see the tightening of the young man's mouth, though--could feel the tension of the fingers twined between his own.
-"What?" he coaxed, and when the Dragon of Heaven didn't reply he went on, "You don't want to tell me...is it that you're sad for me, thinking of what I'm going to?"
-Gazing down at the top of the bowed head, the dark hair as usual windblown and wild, he murmured, "Is it that you're sad for yourself?"
-Kamui jerked his head up again, revealing a stricken and guilty look.
-Subaru smiled at him tenderly.
+Subaru could see the tightening of his mouth, though, could feel the tension of the fingers twined between his own.
+"What?" he coaxed, and when Kamui didn't reply he went on, "You don't want to tell me.
+Are you sad for me, thinking of what I'm going to?"
+Gazing down at the top of the bowed head, the dark hair as usual windblown and wild, he murmured, "Are you sad for yourself?"
+Kamui jerked his head up again, revealing a stricken and guilty look, and Subaru smiled at him.

 "But if you're killed...!"

-"It's the kind of thing we face every day, just being Seals."
+"We face that risk every day, just being Seals."
 Subaru shrugged.
 "Because of who we are, none of us can be protected.
-But to face even this, and still imagine I can make a difference...."
-He found himself smiling once again.
+But to face even this, and still imagine that I can make a difference...."
+He found himself smiling once more.
 "I'm happy.
 I really couldn't ask for more than that."
-Subaru paused then, hearing those last few words and realizing how they could be taken wrongly, how they might hurt....
+Subaru paused then, hearing those last few words and realizing how they might be taken the wrong way.
 "Kamui, I'm sorry.
-After everything that's happened--do you think I'm being selfish in this?"
+After everything that's happened--do you think I'm being selfish?"

 "It's not fair," Kamui whispered, those few words painful as a cry.

-Not that Subaru had chosen to leave, but the necessity of that choice...and more so, the fact that so many tragic things had happened all around him, and in almost every case there had been nothing he could do.
-Supposedly he held the future of the earth in his hands, and yet circumstance after circumstance had already been decided, either by the older generation that had set these wheels in motion or by the inscrutable workings of his own fate.
-To be told from childhood on that his survival was essential, that he was important to the future of the world, and yet despite his power to be so helpless to save the people all around him...that was the source of Kamui's anger, and also his suffering.
+Not that Subaru had chosen to leave but the necessity of that choice, and more so, the fact that so many tragedies had happened all around Kamui, and in almost every case there had been nothing he could do.
+Supposedly he held the future of the earth in his hands, and yet so many things had already been decided, either by the older generation who had set these wheels in motion or by the inscrutable workings of his own fate.
+To be told from childhood that his survival was essential, that he was important to the future of the world, and yet despite his power to be so helpless to save the people all around him--that was the source of Kamui's anger, and also his suffering.

-Kamui made no reply, and as the silence in the hall began to drag out awkwardly Subaru cast around for a distraction.
+There was no reply, and as the silence in the hall began to drag out awkwardly Subaru cast around for a distraction.
 He found one in the two bags resting on the floor.
-"I should go," he mumbled awkwardly, "I need to--" He started to turn, and Kamui seized him by the arm.
+"I should go," he said awkwardly, "I need to--" He started to turn, and Kamui seized him by the arm.
 Startled, he glanced back at the Dragon of Heaven.
-Kamui raised his head, those eyes struck by light, by the brilliance of a powerful emotion....
+Kamui raised his head, his eyes struck by light, by the brilliance of a powerful emotion.

-"You /will/ come back," the boy declared, almost savage in his intensity, aflame with a force that startled Subaru.
-"You will--because I've never doubted you in anything.
-So if you have hope for that, then so do I." Without warning Kamui smiled then: a smile almost shockingly beautiful, although no less fierce.
-"And if you don't," he promised mock-severely, an edge of near-laughter glinting through the words, "then I'm coming after you.
+"You will come back," he declared, almost savage in his intensity.
+"You will, because I've never doubted you in anything.
+So if you have hope for that, then so do I." Without warning, he smiled, a smile that was almost shockingly beautiful, although no less fierce.
+"And if you don't," he promised mock-severely, "then I'm coming after you.
 The hell if I won't!"
 It was pure attitude that Kamui was showing off for him now, a spark of the fire that Subaru had seen only in mere glimpses--that he'd felt as a dream of itself, deep in the subaqueous terrain of Kamui's heart.
 It was Kamui, whole and complete: that strange mix of courage, sadness, and loyalty combined with the perversely stubborn spirit of a prickly teenager.
-Kamui's smile flared out at him, lighting the hallway like a newborn star, and Subaru found himself smiling back uncontrollably.
+Kamui's smile flared out at him, lighting the hallway like a newborn star, and Subaru found himself smiling back involuntarily.

 Then Kamui flung himself onto Subaru, locking both arms around Subaru's neck.
 "I believe," he hissed into Subaru's ear, words that were part affirmation and part demand.
-"You...won't...die...."
-And as Kamui's breath tripped on the last words, breaking up into a sob just as heartfelt as his previous smile had been, Subaru whispered back:
+"You won't die...."
+And as Kamui's breath tripped on the last words, breaking into a sob just as heartfelt as his smile had been, Subaru whispered back:

 Still smiling helplessly into Kamui's rumpled hair, Subaru held the boy close as he cried--really cried this time, an unrestrained and forthright flood of tears.
-There was more than a touch of hysteria tin Kamui's weeping, but perhaps he'd needed that release.
-He had been holding back for so long, trying not to seem to care...he had fought against letting the other Seals into his world, as if afraid to love or to be loved.
-Afraid to lose yet another person to his destiny, or that opening up to themwould somehow take him from the one he cared so much about...desperately afraid to give, or to let go.
+There was more than a touch of hysteria in Kamui's weeping, but perhaps he'd needed that release.
+He had fought so hard against letting the other Seals into his world, as if afraid that he'd lose yet another person to his destiny.
+For so long he had been holding back, desperately afraid to give, or to let go.

-"Now, you take plenty of care of yourself," Sorata instructed, waggling a finger at Subaru and adding a long-suffering appeal in the general direction of heaven: "(This guy's got no sense of self-preservation)...don't forget," the monk bounded on irrepressibly, "because if you don't come back, you'll miss the happy day!"
+"Now, you take good care of yourself," Sorata instructed, waggling a finger at Subaru and adding a long-suffering appeal in the general direction of heaven: "This guy's got no sense of self-preservation...don't forget," the monk bounded on irrepressibly, "because if you don't come back, you'll miss the happy day!"

 Subaru blinked at the rush of words.
 "The happy day?"

-"Oh, just get over yourself!"
-Kamui interrupted her rudely, his arms folded over his chest.
+"Oh, would you just get over yourself," Kamui muttered, his arms folded over his chest.
 Subaru glanced down at the teenager in some surprise.
-He found the sarcasm strange, maybe because he'd seen so much of Kamui's sorrow...but still, he realized, that edginess was part of Kamui too.
-"Always going on about the same old thing," Kamui continued, "the way you two keep at it, anyone would think you /were/ married!"
+He found the sarcasm strange, maybe because he'd seen so much of Kamui's sorrow.
+"The way you two're always going at each other, people would think you were married."
 Bewildered by this fresh assault, Arashi looked from Kamui to the monk and back.
 At her obvious confusion, Subaru found himself struggling against the terrible urge to laugh.
-Arashi would be upset, though, if he joined the teasing also.
+Arashi would be upset, though, if he joined in the teasing also.
+He turned it into a suppressed sneeze instead.

-Sorata, having climbed to his knees, was gazing at the priestess with starry-eyes.
+Sorata, having climbed to his knees, was gazing at the priestess with starry eyes.
 Noticing him, Arashi glowered.
-"Don't even think about it," she warned, her tone matching the chill outside.
+"Not one word," she warned him.

 "Why not?"
 Kamui put in wickedly, a contrary smile creeping over his face.
-"It's not as though you're not interested...besides, wasn't it you I heard upstairs last week?"
+"It's not like you're not interested.
+Wasn't that you I heard upstairs last week?"
 Clasping his hands together, he trilled in a startling falsetto, "'Oh, Sorata!'"
 Arashi whipped her head around to stare at him with horror.

 "Sure it was," Kamui purred.